xHascox/Bakery/Documentation.md

 * Do we have to compile everything in one file?
 * Does the project count 30 or 40%? --> Answer: 30%
 * Is it okay to run the toogodtogo algorithm every k ticks, like paging, or should it be run only once (1 hour before the bakery closes)
+* inventory why binary search????
+* inventory: do the apprentices take all ingredients at once, or only one at once?
 * Re 2: